yuri/ngcourse/handout/04-unit-testing.md

 Why bother with unit tests?

+## What is the difference between an Integration Test and a Unit Test?

+A **unit test** is used to test individual components of the system.
+An **integration test** is a test which tests the system as a whole, and how it will run in production.

+Unit tests contain knowledge about the behavior of  a single unit of code.
+If the unit's behavior is modified, then the unit test must be updated as well.
+Unit tests do not contain any knowledge or assumptions about other parts of your codebase.
+When other parts of your codebase are modified, your unit tests **should not fail**.
+If they do fail, you have written a test that relies on other components, it is therefore not a unit test.
+Unit tests are cheap to maintain, and should only be updated when the individual units are modified.

+An integration test has no knowledge of how your system is broken down into individual components.
+Instead it it makes assumptions about how the entire system works together in production.
+Integration tests will test whether features are actually working.

+Anything in between the two are considered hybrid tests.
+Hybrid tests are expensive to maintain as they rely on several components, and are tightly coupled to the way the system functions.
+Any modification to a component, or the way they interact with each other, will require a long process of updating a hybrid test.

+## Best Practices for Unit Testing

+(A quick summary of the article [Writing Great Unit Tests: Best and Worst Practices by Steven Sanderson](http://blog.stevensanderson.com/2009/08/24/writing-great-unit-tests-best-and-worst-practises/))

+- Make each test independent of each other
+- Mock out all external dependencies and state
+  - If you have to write your tests in a certain order to test them, this is not a good sign
+- Don't make unnecessary assertions
+  - It is counter productive to assert anything that is tested by another test
+- Test only one code unit at a time
+  - Avoid overlaps between tests, one unit can cascade outwards and cause failures everywhere
+- The architecture of your code will determine how testable it is
+  - If you are having a hard time testing your code, you should consider refactoring it to make it more testable
+- Avoid repeating setup code
+- Name your unit tests clearly and consistently
+  - Unit tests should be viewed as documentation, it allows other developers to clearly see how your code operates and what it is expected to perform
+  - Maintenance is hard if you don't know what you are trying to maintain

 ## The Toolchain

 Let's talk about some of the available tools.
 Our preferred toolchain consists